Frequently Asked Questions

 - Measurement of mental health improvement and reduction in risk issues

 - Sustained quantitative evaluations while a child is in care

 - Family capacity measurement and improvement

-Results are reported to an Advisory Committee of professional practitioners, the Governing Board (bi-annually) and to our funders.
+Results are reported to an Advisory Committee of professional practitioners and to the Governing Board bi-annually.

 What changing trends does Wood’s Homes foresee?